 - Viewing area open to the public at certain times, controlled by the Forest Preserve

 - Transferred to the City and NJDEP which allowed for use as a public park

 The large geographic footprint of our landfills, and their proximity to existing infrastructure, can make them ideal locations for large-scale solar installations.
-We continue to increase our commitment to hosting solar generation, a strategy aligned with U.S. EPA’s RE-Powering America’s Land initiative.
-First launched in 2008, this innovative federal program has resulted in nearly 352 installations on contaminated lands, landfills and mine sites, with a cumulative installed capacity of just over 1,710 megawatts nationwide.
+We continue to increase our commitment to hosting solar generation, a strategy aligned with the U.S. EPA’s RE-Powering America’s Land initiative.
+First launched in 2008, this innovative federal program has resulted in 417 installations in 45 states on contaminated lands, landfills and mine sites, with a cumulative installed capacity of just over 1.8 gigawatts nationwide.